Martinectes: History

 Two very large specimens of a polycotylid plesiosaur (KUVP 40001 and 40002) were collected from the Pierre Shale of Wyoming and later reported on by Adams in her 1997 Masters thesis, and in the same year, she officially described the specimens as a new species of Trinacromerum (T. bonneri).
 The specific name honoured University of Kansas preparator Orville Bonner.
 Unknown to her at the time, Carpenter (1996) had revised the Polycotylidae and separated Dolichorhynchops from Trinacromerum, raising the question as to whether or not the specimens represented a separate species or just larger individuals of D. osborni.
 A study in 2008 found that T. bonneri is a valid species of Dolichorhynchops, D. bonneri.
 In 2023, Clark, O'Keefe and Slack assigned D. bonneri from the Sharon Springs Formation of the United States to a new genus Martinectes, which means "Martin's swimmer".
 In 2025, polycotylid teeth material from the Rybushka Formation of European Russia were referred to cf. Martinectes.

 Description

 Martinectes was a large polycotylid plesiosaur.
 In 2017, Everhart suggested that KUVP 40001 would have measured up to 6–7 m in length.
 In 2025, Zverkov and Meleshin suggested that Martinectes would have been similar in size to Polycotylus, around 5.5 m long.
+In 2026, Zhao estimated that Martinectes measured 4.95 m long and weighed 1.27 MT.